ld4l-labs/bibliotek-o/doc/admin/crm.md

 A pull request (PR) implements the changes proposed in an issue.
 Any interested community members are invited to submit PRs to the repository.

-* PRs are made against the develop (default) branch.
+* PRs are made against the develop branch.
 * Each PR should address only one issue.
 * A PR should include any modifications to the BIBFRAME and other target ontology files (i.e., adding or deleting terms from the fragments included in the repository) that are associated with the proposed change to bibliotek-o.
 * PRs should not include regeneration of documentation, since this will be regenerated once prior to the release.